cardillan/mindcode/ROADMAP.markdown

   provide high-level support for inter-processor communication using either memory cells/banks, or even unit flags.
-  * The first step is already being made: schematics creation tool would allow us to compile the entire multiprocessor component in one go.
+  * The first step is already being made: schematics creation tool would allow us to compile the entire multiprocessor schematic in one go.

 ## On hold